swethapaturu9/AlumniNetworkSpringBoot/README.md

-# University Hiring SpringBoot Application
+# University Hiring Spring-Boot Application

 This is a web application that allows Northeastern University students to connect with alumni.
 The application has the following features: